DPDK/dpdk/doc/guides/prog_guide/overview.rst

 that hides the environment specifics from the applications and libraries.
 The services provided by the EAL are:

-*   Intel® DPDK loading and launching
+*   DPDK loading and launching

 *   Support for multi-process and multi-thread execution types